The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 President Martin van Buren, in 1838, decided to press the issue beyond negotiation and court rulings and used the New Echota Treaty provisions to order the army to forcibly remove those Cherokee not obeying the treaty’s cession of territory.
 Harsh weather, poor planning, and difficult travel compounded the tragedy of what became known as the Trail of Tears.
-Sixteen thousand Cherokee embarked on the journey; only ten thousand completed it.18 Not every instance was of removal was as treacherous or demographically disastrous as the Cherokee example, while, on the other hand, some tribes violently resisted removal.
-Regardless, over sixty thousand Indians were forced west prior to the Civil War.19
+Sixteen thousand Cherokee embarked on the journey; only ten thousand completed it.18 Not every instance of removal was as treacherous or demographically disastrous as the Cherokee example.
+Furthermore, tribes responded in a variety of ways.
+Some tribes violently resisted removal.
+Ultimately, over sixty-thousand Native Americans were forced west prior to the Civil War.19

 The allure of manifest destiny encouraged expansion regardless of terrain or locale, and Indian removal also took place, to a lesser degree, in northern lands.
 In the Old Northwest, Odawa and Ojibwe communities in Michigan, Wisconsin, and Minnesota resisted removal as many lived on land north of desirable farming land.
 Moreover, some Ojibwe and Odawa individuals purchased land independently.
 They formed successful alliances with missionaries to help advocate against removal, as well as with some traders and merchants who depended on trade with Native peoples.
 Yet Indian removal occurred in the North as well—the Black Hawk War in 1832, for instance, led to the removal of many Sauk to Kansas.20

-Despite the disaster of removal, tribal nations slowly rebuilt their cultures and in some cases even achieved prosperity in Indian Territory.
+Despite the disaster of removal, tribal nations slowly rebuilt their cultures and in some cases even achieved prosperity in new territories.
 Tribal nations blended traditional cultural practices, including common land systems, with western practices including constitutional governments, common school systems, and creating an elite enslaving class.